 To improve your speed force, you need training sessions that won’t bore you.
 If the session is interesting enough, you won’t even notice the time or the fatigue.
 Make it different from the real race and enjoy it.
 The fun will keep you sprinting faster and improve your speed immediately.

 10. Obey your speed limits

 If you run more than your limit, you are risking injury.
 Speed work needs patience and small intervals of mileage that will increase as you continue to improve.
 Obeying your limits requires self-discipline, do not underperform or overdo your training.

 Do you improve your speed force?
-Share your experiences with the community and win a voucher for our online shop!
+Share your experiences with the community!